 But, uh, it’s not all old stuff, so...please read?
 Here, I’ll even give you a little guide: the brand-new stuff is in spots 12 and 6, while the somewhat-recent-but-not-exactly-new stuff is in spots 11, 10, and 9.
 So read on in whatever amount you prefer, and enjoy!

-If there's anything that's hard to define about RPGs (and just story-telling in general), it's what constitutes a "good" villain.
+If there's anything that's hard to define about RPGs (and just storytelling in general), it's what constitutes a "good" villain.
 Everyone's got their own opinions on what a decent villain should be and do.
 So, a lot of this is gut feeling.
-I'm gonna stand by my picks pretty adamantly (unless I play games in the future and find new villains that outclass even these ones), but I admit that there's no real set of rules about what makes them great--they just are.
-I've been mulling over what makes a great RPG villain for quite a while now, and had some good conversations with Queelez about the subject, so I hope to someday have a rant about that.
-But for now, here are the 10 best RPG villains I've come across, in ascending order.
+I'm gonna stand by my picks pretty adamantly (unless I play games in the future and find new villains that outclass even these ones), but I admit that there's no real set of rules about what makes them great...sometimes it’s the scope or success of their evil, sometimes it’s the sympathy they can arouse within the audience, sometimes it’s how well-developed a character they are, and, hell, sometimes it’s just all about presentation!
+But until I or someone else manages to hammer out some absolute rules about what is and isn’t a good bad guy, here are the 15 best RPG villains I've come across by my own vague reckoning, in ascending order.

 Oh, and be warned: this list obviously contains major spoilers.
 At this point, I'm sure you expect that sort of thing with these rants, but even so, it bears mentioning.

 15. The Master (Fallout 1)